rendon/blog/views/andrews-convex-hull-algorithm/source.md

 </tr>
 </table>

-<p>If points A, O and B are in clockwise orientation then $ v \times u$ will be greater than zero, otherwise the result will be less than  zero.</p>
+If points A, O and B are in clockwise orientation then $ v \times u$ will be greater than zero, otherwise the result will be less than  zero.

 ## Solution to sample problem

-<p>Apply the algorithm to find the convex hull and then, for each point that form the convex hull, compute the angle between it and its left and right points, take the minimum.</p>
+Apply the algorithm to find the convex hull and then, for each point that form the convex hull, compute the angle between it and its left and right points, take the minimum.

 ```cpp
 #include <cstdio>